jwo/docker-next-big-thing/content.md

 ## Monday - May 4th

-- First Day of Class!
+- Replaced Day of Class!
-- First group meeting
+- Replaced group meeting
-- First Lecture at 10:30
+- Replaced Lecture at 10:30
 - Lunch at Black Lab
-- First Afternoon Lab
+- Replaced Afternoon Lab

 Note: This will only appear in the speaker notes window.